New Legislative Session Underway: Alzheimer's Association Priority Bills

 promotion of brain health.

-The California Council of the Alzheimer’s Association fulfills the
+The State Policy Office of the Alzheimer’s Association in California fulfills the

 national Alzheimer’s Association mission.